ABISHEK-RAJ-AP/Fraud-Detection-in-Financial-Transaction/README.md

 ## Dataset

 The dataset used in this project contains information about credit card transactions, including various features such as transaction amount, time, and other anonymized features.
-The dataset contains both legitimate and fraudulent transactions. [](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
+The dataset contains both legitimate and fraudulent transactions. https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 ## Setup

-To run this project, ensure you have Python installed along with the necessary libraries listed in `requirements.txt`.
-You can install the required dependencies using the following command:
+To run this project, ensure you have Python installed along with the necessary datasets.

 ## Usage